tardate/LittleArduinoProjects/Electronics101/AudioAmps/TDA7297Kit/README.md

 ![TDA7297Kit_build_case](./assets/TDA7297Kit_build_case.jpg?raw=true)

-The circuit is very close to the examples in the datasheet app notes.
+The circuit is very close to the examples in the datasheet app notes, using the "Stand-alone Low-cost Application" method of managing standby and mute inputs.
 The TDA7297 is a very easy ship to work with.

 ## Construction